Rabbit-Free Brunswick Stew

 - 2 cups fresh corn kernels, cut from the cob (about 4 ears)

-- 3 cups chopped cremini mushrooms or your favorite mushroom,
+- 3 cups chopped mixed mushrooms (your favorites)

 - 4 cups cherry or grape tomatoes, cut in half, or just roughly chopped